Erika and Benjamin Sifrit

-Erika Elaine Sifrit (née Grace; born February 3, 1978) and Benjamin Adam "BJ" Sifrit (born October 21, 1977) are an American couple convicted of murdering two tourists, Joshua Edward Ford and Martha Margene "Geney" Crutchley, in Ocean City, Maryland, in 2002.
+Erika Elaine Sifrit (née Grace; born February 3, 1978) and Benjamin Adam "BJ" Sifrit (born October 21, 1977) are Americans convicted of murdering two tourists, Joshua Edward Ford and Martha Margene "Geney" Crutchley, in Ocean City, Maryland, in 2002.
 The case drew substantial media attention.
 In 2003, both Sifrits were convicted, he for one murder and she for both murders.
 Erika confessed to both murders and Benjamin confessed to their dismemberment in an attempt to spare his wife.

 Benjamin Sifrit is currently serving 38 years at the Roxbury Correctional Institution in Hagerstown, Maryland, while Erika is serving a life sentence plus 20 years at the Maryland Correctional Institution for Women in Jessup.
 Married in 1998, the Sifrits divorced in 2010.

 Early lives

 Erika Elaine Grace was born in Roaring Spring, Pennsylvania, to Charlotte Gail (Klotz) and Gerald Mitchell Grace.
 Benjamin Adam Sifrit was born in Estherville, Iowa, to Elizabeth Ann (Graves) and Craig Arthur Sifrit.
 Erika and Benjamin married in 1998, when they were both 20 years old.
 She was an honors student and basketball player at Mary Washington College.

 Benjamin completed Basic Underwater Demolition/SEAL (BUD/S) training class 212 in 1997, but due to bad conduct discharge for repeatedly being absent without leave, insubordination, poor performance and wearing unauthorized insignia, had his Navy Enlisted Classification (NEC) 5326 Combatant Swimmer (SEAL) revoked.

 Shortly after marrying, the Sifrits moved near Erika's hometown of Altoona, Pennsylvania.
 There, they opened and operated a scrapbook store.